 However, which one has what it takes to come out on top?
 We pitch the flagship trim level of each model, the L200 Barbarian and Navara Tekna, together in our gruelling head-to-head test…

-Both vehicles have a long history serving farmers, construction firms and other demanding industries in the UK for almost 30 years, which means they are no strangers to hard graft.
-The Navara can trace its heritage back to the Nissan D21 pickup which hit UK dealerships in 1986, while the L200 has kept its same name since its launch in 1988.
+Both vehicles have a long history, serving farmers, construction firms and other demanding industries in the UK for almost 30 years, which means they are no strangers to hard graft.
+The Navara can trace its heritage back to the Nissan D21 pickup which hit UK dealerships in 1986, while the Mitsubishi L200 has kept its same name since its launch in 1988.

-Most the early sales were made up of single-cabs and even chassis-cabs and were as comfortable to drive as a Grey Fergie.
-Changes in the tax laws at the turn of the millennia opened pickup trucks to the lifestyle sector, and it’s a telling sign that neither manufacturer is offering a single-cab.
+Most the early sales were made up of single-cabs and even chassis-cabs and were as comfortable to drive as a Little Grey Fergie.
+Changes in the tax laws at the turn of the millennium opened pickup trucks to the lifestyle sector, and it’s a telling sign that neither manufacturer is offering a single-cab.

-Very little separates the two in terms of payload (1,052kg for the NP300 and 1,050kg for the L200), although the NP300 is capable of towing 3.5 tonnes compared to the L200’s meagre 3.1 tonnes.
+Very little separates the two in terms of payload (1,052kg for the Navara and 1,050kg for the L200), although the Navara is capable of towing 3.5 tonnes compared to the L200’s meagre 3.1 tonnes.